woongsikchoi/see_it_done/README.md

 # see_it_done (put your name here)
->From crises to touchdown - get to the goal
+>From lift-off to touchdown - get to the goal

 Execute following commands
 ```